OpenTelemetry FastAPI Instrumentation

 • The server request hook is passed a server span and ASGI scope object for every incoming request.

-• The client request hook is called with the internal span and an ASGI scope when the method receive is called.
+• The client request hook is called with the internal span, and ASGI scope and event when the method receive is called.

-• The client response hook is called with the internal span and an ASGI event when the method send is called.
+• The client response hook is called with the internal span, and ASGI scope and event when the method send is called.

 if span and span.is_recording():